40-percent/40percent-wiki/why.md

 While people have different reasons for using 40% keyboards, some common reasons are:

-- Small boards are easy to carry and take less desk space.
+- Small boards are easy to carry and need less desk space.
 - Small is cool, cute or elegant, based on taste.
 - Good layers move many keys 'close', making small more efficient than large.